weewx/weewx/docs_src/reference/weewx-options/engine.md

 # [Engine]

 This section is used to configure the internal service engine in WeeWX.
 It is for advanced customization.
-Details on how to do this can be found in the [*Services*](../../../custom/services) section of the *Customization Guide*.
+Details on how to do this can be found in the section [*Customizing the service engine*](../../custom/service-engine.md) of the *Customization Guide*.

 ## [[Services]]